ProjectTech4DevAI/file-search-eval/README.md

 are created specifying the system prompt, user prompt, markdown files, and user prompt iteration being tested.
 In the second phase each experiment file is used to setup a File Search interaction, including a vector store, assistant, thread, and message.
-The OpenAI resouces are deleted once the query has completed.
+The OpenAI resources are deleted once the query has completed.

 The entire process can be run from `bin/run-prompts.sh` as